-The Company activated its Business Continuity Plan in early 2020 in response to the emergence of COVID-19 and has continued to adjust as the crisis continues to impact our markets, clients and business.
+The Company activated its Business Continuity Management Plan in early 2020 in response to the emergence of COVID-19 and has continued to adjust as the crisis continues to impact our markets, clients and business.
 A majority of our associates have been working remotely since early 2020.
-All of our offices are open, functioning, and continue to operate in an appointment only model for client service to limit the risk of potential exposure to COVID-19 for our associates and clients.
+All of our offices are open, functioning, and continue to operate as usual.
 We are taking additional precautions within our profit centers, including enhanced cleaning procedures and physical distancing measures, to ensure the safety of our clients and our associates.

 A provision in the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") created the Paycheck Protection Program ("PPP"), which is administered by the Small Business Administration ("SBA").
 The PPP is intended to provide loans to small businesses to pay their employees, rent, mortgage interest and utilities.
 The loans may be forgiven conditioned upon the client providing payroll documentation evidencing their compliant use of funds and otherwise complying with the terms of the program.
-The Bank is an approved SBA lender and has been accepting applications for the program.
-As of March 31, 2021, we held 666 PPP loans for a total of \$190.5 million with an average loan size of \$0.3 million.
-As of March 31, 2021, the Company had submitted loans with original loan amounts of \$155.1 million to the SBA for forgiveness and had received forgiveness on 499 loans totaling \$84.7 million.
+The Bank is an approved SBA lender and participated in all rounds of the program.
+As of June 30, 2021, we held 516 PPP loans for a total of \$103.1 million with an average loan size of \$0.2 million.
+As of June 30, 2021, the Company had submitted loans with original loan amounts of \$202.7 million to the SBA for forgiveness and had received forgiveness on 722 loans totaling \$177.4 million.